Understanding tree growth for the sustainable management of a popular tropical timber species

 Afrormosia, however, is potentially very vulnerable.
 A light demanding species at a young age, it does not regenerate well naturally in Central Africa’s closed canopy forests.
 Meanwhile, its trees are being increasingly harvested, more and more under the radar of the authorities, jeopardizing its very existence.

 The species is therefore classified as endangered on the Red List of the International Union for Conservation of Nature (IUCN) and its international trade is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 A better understanding of how afrormosia regenerates and how to support its regeneration process can contribute to the protection of the species.

-For the effect of the distance between the trees is obvious: the trees in the middle are much taller than those on the edge, which are shorter but have thicker stems and more branches (where competition is fewer).
+The effect of the distance between the trees is obvious: the trees in the middle are much taller than those on the edge, which are shorter but have thicker stems and more branches (where competition is less).
 The trees in the middle have to compete with each other for sunlight.
 Some of them will probably die, due to a lack of light.
 This, in turn, promotes the growth of the surrounding remaining trees.
 According to the Congolese law, an afrormosia has to grow for about 80 to 120 years before it can be harvested.

 Towards a more sustainable logging industry

 For this experiment, it was important for the researchers to collaborate with the Congolese logging company Compagnie Forestière et de Transformation (CFT), on whose concession the Nelder plots are located and with CFT assuming the responsibility for the care of the trees.
 The seedlings were also provided by CFT’s tree nursery, established in collaboration with the RMCA through the DGD-funded GeForCo project.
 The aim of this cooperation, now within the framework of the EU-funded FORETS project, is that in the future CFT (and other logging companies) can integrate afrormosia plantations into their activities for the production of wood.